Tony118g/doctor-diary/README.md

 ![flowchart-screenshot](assets/readme-images/doctor-diary-flowchart.png)

+## Data Storage (Google Sheets)

+The data for the application regarding appointments is stored in a google sheet.
+You can view the sheet [here](https://docs.google.com/spreadsheets/d/1VkeaoTuB1Q7BGQGjlcbhL3MWXIfrlZjKsobsegOslpQ/edit?usp=sharing).

 ## Features

 ### Existing Features

-Doctor's Diary is designed with features that encorperate the purpose of the site.
+Doctor's Diary is designed with features thincorporateate the purpose of the site.
 The design and display of the site is limitted by factors such as the terminal size and the fact that it is done primarily using python as a CLI app.
 If the site were to encorporate an interface other than the command line interface for user interaction, a few improvements could be made for a better user experience.

 However, the following features outline how the site is best designed to fit needs in its current state.